arsenicallophyes/ScreenDroid/README.md

 We are aware of the following issues with our app:

+- There is a minor issue with the new QR code pairing via Zeroconf, where the app occasionally fails to connect to the phone.
+This happens because the phone may stop sending mDNS requests at regular intervals, preventing the app from detecting it.
+To avoid this problem, turn on wireless debugging only when you need to use the QR code pairing feature and turn it off when not in use, rather than leaving it on all the time.

+## Fixed Issues

 - Slow Startup (Improved in the latest version)
 - Low Quality UI and Old Design (The design is now more modern and up to date)

-## Fixed Issues

 - The bug preventing the device's name from disappearing from the list box when running a task has been fixed.
 - The `ADBV2.lock` file is no longer used.
 We now use a socket IPC method to prevent multiple instances.
 Here is the updated implementation: